We Help Patients With Optic Atrophy Regain Visual Acuity

 How a Low Vision Doctor Can Help with Optic Atrophy

-Ronald Weingart, OD works with you to understand your personal lifestyle, vision goals, and what’s most important to YOU.
+Ronald Weingart, OD will work with you to understand your personal lifestyle, vision goals, and what’s most important to YOU.
 Using a combination of low vision glasses and aids, our low vision doctor can help enhance your remaining vision, even if you have vision loss from Optic Atrophy.

 If Optic Atrophy has negatively affected your peripheral (side) vision, your low vision doctor may recommend prismatic reading glasses.
 These glasses can help expand your field of vision so that your peripheral vision is enhanced, so you’re more aware of your surroundings.
 Are things becoming more and more blurry?
 Wearable magnifiers can enlarge text so you see words in a book or magazine in more detail.